starintheuniverse/starintheuniverse.github.io/_projects/3d-rasterizer.md

 ---

 I wrote this program for UO CIS441, Computer Graphics (w/ Prof. Hank Childs).
-It takes as input a vector of triangles (vertex locations, vertex colors, vertex normals) + camera and lighting parameters, and renders an image.
+It takes as input a vector of triangles (represented as 3 vertex locations, 3 vertex colors, 3 vertex normals) + camera and lighting parameters, and renders an image.
 [Video demo](https://vimeo.com/228142150).

 <!--endexcerpt-->